NO PERSECUTION SHALL MOVE ME

 The prodigal son was tired of work.
 He was tired of being told what to do and how to do it.
 He was tired of being expected to do certain things.
 So he decided to quit!
 He asked for his inheritance, that which was legally his, and set out to have a good time.
 And so he did!
 He went places he had never been, did things he had never done, and was surrounded with friends.
 The only problem was, he didn’t think about the future-only about now.
 He was having fun and doing as he pleased with no one to boss him around, until reality hit, his money was gone, his friends had split.
 He had to humble himself and return to the only ones who might love him and accept him again-his family.

 He had wasted his best years. his father’s gifts, and his ability to become somebody special.
 He had to start over at the beginning.
 Had the prodigal son stayed home, working for his father and obedient to him during this time. he would now be richer and possibly promoted to headship.
 The Apostle Paul understood this.
 He said when we enter a race, we enter to run in such a way as to win.
 You cannot win if you consider how difficult the track is, how much your body is hurting while you run, or all the fun you’re missing out on while you are busy training.
 But if we endure this hardness like a good soldier in training, we shall truly win some day.
-During this past summer, we could not help but experience a sense of pride and accomplishment for the Olympic contenders and winners.
+We cannot not help but experience a sense of pride and accomplishment for the Olympic contenders and winners.
 Millions of viewers wished they were in the races.
 What went uncaptured in our hearts and minds was the intense discipline that these contenders imposed upon themselves for years prior to winning the opportunity to compete at the Olympic level.
 They had trainers and coaches who made demands that often seemed unrealistic, even inhuman.
 You see, if one is able to beat his or another’s record, he has to submit himself to greater discipline and expectations than others do.

 How often do we hear adults speak about their youth with regret saying “I wish my parents had made me …… As a result we have a generation of prodigal children (prodigal simply means reckless and extravagant).
 They give up any difficult project at the drop of a hat.
 If the job is too laborious, they quit.
 If the marriage is not meeting their needs, they seek divorce.
 If the church doesn’t tickle their fancy, they leave.
 If the children don’t do as they ask, they let them do what they wish.
 Oh, how we have need of patience, that, after we have done the will of God, we might receive the promise…(Hebrews 10:32).
 How different is this quitting spirit from the persevering spirit of Paul who, even though people begged him not to go a certain route because of the afflictions, persecutions, and chains that awaited him. he went anyway.
 He did not seek a way out, but sought to fulfill his call.
 He even sent the slave-boy, Onesimus. back to his master when he got saved.
 Can you imagine the outcry that would come today if a pastor were to do that?
 Yes, of course, our culture has changed, but biblical principles have not!